Skip to main content

 Thales Cogent AFIS will also be used for criminal identification (matching a latent image from a crime scene)

-To give just one example, these include supporting robust KYC (Know Your Customer) procedures for new mobile phone biometric registrations.
+For example, these include supporting robust KYC (Know Your Customer) procedures for new mobile phone biometric registrations.

 This decision results from new legislation drafted by the country's Communications and Information Technology Commission, and all Mobile Network Operators in the Kingdom must now collect the fingerprint biometrics of new subscribers.